Harapriyasahu/nutty-form-5506/README.md

 3.git clone https://github.com/Harapriyasahu/nutty-form-5506.git

-4.npm install  (To install all the dependencies)
+4.do "npm install" in frontend and backend folder  (To install all the dependencies)

-5.npm start
+5.then "npm start"